Facelift Overview: Is a Facelift Right for You?

 Facial rejuvenation is a very personal surgery.
 Whenever surgeons work on the face, they take special care to give patients results that look natural, and to make incisions that strategically hide the scars.

 Many patients who come in for a facelift consults are understandably concerned about “looking fake” or appearing as if they have had “work done.”
-Partly for this reason, Dr. Sigal, one of the board-certified plastic surgeons at Austin-Weston, recommends taking a conservative approach to facial rejuvenation.
+Partly for this reason, Dr. Sigal, one of the plastic surgeons at Austin-Weston, recommends taking a conservative approach to facial rejuvenation.
 If your skin is tight, but you have noticed your cheeks look hollow or sunken in—due to weight loss, for example—fat transfer using a liposuction technique may give you the shape you desire.

 Typically, once individuals reach their mid-40s, liposuction won’t be enough to turn back the clock.
 At this point, the elasticity of the skin becomes marginal and it may be time to talk about a facelift to pull the skin back.
 Your surgeon will be happy to discuss what will work best for you during your consult.